 Use the Browse my computer for driver software option.

-Once you’ve got your drivers correctly installed, plug in your phone and try the adb devices command again:
+Once you’ve installed your device’s drivers, plug in your phone and try the adb devices command again:

 In addition to the variety of tricks that require ADB, ADB offers some useful commands: